bassmm/wordle-tui/README.md

 Inspired by the classic NYTimes Wordle game.

 #### To-Do
-- FIX Major Bug in checking mechanism caused when there exists duplicate letters in the word
+- ~~FIX Major Bug in checking mechanism caused when there exists duplicate letters in the word~~
+- Display available keys left